aka Close Your Eyes; Hypnosis

 Policewoman Janet Losey goes to Michael Strother, an American hypnotherapist living in England, who advertises that he can cure people of smoking.
 She is amazed after he cures her in only a single session.
 She then forcibly requests Strother’s aid on a case – in helping with a young girl Heather who has been left catatonically mute after escaping from a serial killer that is plaguing London.
 Strother hypnotizes Heather and is successful in getting her to speak.
 He and Losey are drawn together in an effort to understand the killer’s fascination with the occult, including their apparent adherence to the beliefs of Francis Paladine, a philosopher who 500 years earlier believed in the ability to transplant minds between bodies.

-Doctor Sleep is a British horror film, co-produced by the BBC.
+Doctor Sleep – not to be confused with the subsequent Stephen King novel and its film adaptation Doctor Sleep (2019) – is a British horror film, co-produced by the BBC.
 It received only sporadic theatrical release and exists under several different titles.
 It was directed by Nick Willing, a promising genre contributor who first appeared with the excellent Photographing Fairies (1997) and since went onto the thriller The River King (2005), the horror film Altar (2014) and tv mini-series like Alice in Wonderland (1999), Jason and the Argonauts (2000), Tin Man (2007), Alice (2009) and Neverland (2011).
 Willing also conceived/produced the tv mini-series The Infinite Worlds of H.G.
 Wells (2001).

 Goran Visnjic, best known from ER (1996-2009), has a handsome presence.
 On the minus side, Scottish actress Shirley Henderson, best known as Jude in the Bridget Jones films and as Moaning Myrtle in the Harry Potter series, is badly miscast as a tough woman police detective.
 Though aged 36 at the time the film was made, Shirley Henderson looks more like a petulant twelve-year old trying to act like an adult and is completely unconvincing in the part.
 Australian actress Miranda Otto of The Lord of the Rings fame has been imported as Goran Visnjic’s pregnant wife and affects a convincing American accent in an otherwise forgettable role.